 There’s no need to give graphics details, but you should explain that is downright unhealthy for you to eat it.

 If someone is curious about it and you feel comfortable enough to explain it, you can always talk a little bit more about it – but remember, while you’re explaining the terrible consequences of food allergies, other people might be eating right next to you!

-If you have eaten it before and it was not a pleasant experience, you can always excuse yourself on the grounds that you don’t like it.
-If you want to be extra polite about it, simply say that “it doesn’t agree on you” or that “it sounds delicious, but my body isn’t a fan” – mixing a little bit of humor here and there can do wonders for your situation.
+If you have eaten it before and it was not a pleasant experience, you can always excuse yourself because you don’t like it.
+If you want to be extra polite about it, simply say that “it doesn’t agree with you” or that “it sounds delicious, but my body isn’t a fan” – mixing a little bit of humor here and there can do wonders for your situation.